THE MUDDLE FAMILIES

 Ernest Edward 1869-1935 William Valence 1873-1875 A SON 1872-1872

-Agnes 1875-?
-Ada 1878-1957 Emma 1880-?
+Agnes 1875-1965 Ada 1878-1957 Emma 1880-1952

 Henry 1883-1885 Lois 1886-?
 Frederick Joseph 1888-1972

-When he was 26 years old Spencer married 44-year-old spinster Jane Ann Letch at St Mary Magdalene Church in Cowden, Kent on 30 May 1889.
-They were both then living at Cowden, and Spencer was still a farm labourer.
-Jane was the daughter of John and Jane Letch, and she had been baptised at St Mary the Virgin Church in Great Bardfield, Essex on 25 August 1844.
 Spencer and Jane did not have any children.
 In the census of 5 April 1891 they were living in Oxted Road, Tandridge, Surrey, and Spencer was continuing to work as a farm labourer.
 Spencer died at the age of 36, his death being registered in Godstone registration district in Surrey during the 1st quarter of 1900.
 In the census of 31 March 1901 Jane was running her own boarding house in the High Street at Oxted in Surrey.
 At the time of the census she had four single men as boarders, and the three members of the Montgomery family as visitors.
-Twenty-two years after Spencer’s death Jane died at the age of 77, her death being registered in Risbridge registration district in Suffolk during the 1st quarter of 1922.
+Jane can not be found in the 1911 census.
+Twenty-two years after Spencer's death Jane died at the age of 77, her death being registered in Risbridge registration district in Suffolk during the 1st quarter of 1922.

-Joseph and Elizabeth’s third child was Louisa Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at St Margaret the Queen Church in Buxted on 21 April 1867.
-In the census of 2 April 1871 Louisa, at the age of 4, was living with her parents in High Hurstwood, and she was going to school.
-In this census Louisa was also recorded as being with the family of her father’s brother, Charles Muddle, at Rocks Lawn Cottage in Uckfield, where she was probably staying as a visitor.
-Then in the census of 3 April 1881 Louisa, now aged 14, was living with her parents in High Hurstwood, and she was still going to school.
-In the census of 5 April 1891 Louisa, at the age of 24, was a domestic cook and still living with her parents at High Hurstwood.
+Joseph and Elizabeth’s third child was Louisa Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at the Parish Church of St Margaret the Queen in Buxted on 21 April 1867.
+In the census of 2 April 1871 Louisa, at the age of 4, was going to school and living with her parents in one half of an unnamed cottage that no longer exists but stood behind where White Briars now stands, and was next to the Village Shop in High Hurstwood.
+In this census Louisa was also recorded as being with the family of her father's brother, Charles Muddle, at Rocks Lawn Cottage in Uckfield, where she was probably staying as a visitor.

 William and Louisa lived at Uckfield in Sussex and had one child, a daughter, born in 1896.
 William was a labourer at the time of his marriage but was described as being an engineer at the baptism of their daughter.
 In the census of 31 March 1901 they were living in New Road, Ridgewood, Uckfield, with their young daughter.
 William was described as a potteries stationary engine driver working at home, so they must have been living at Ben Ware’s pottery works in New Road.
 Living with them was William’s nephew Owen Thomas Avis who was to marry Louisa’s sister Ada in 1905, and they also had potter Walter Butts as a boarder.